machinekoder/pickit-docs/docs/faq/general/how-does-the-pickit-3d-camera-works.rst

 In this case, there is 3D data for the upper part of the circle and for the flat surface below it.

 .. image:: /assets/images/faq/Pickit-camera-3d-data.png
+   :align: center

-All Pickit 3D camera work according to this principle.
+All Pickit 3D cameras work according to this principle.
 The M and L camera work with structured infrared light and the M-HD camera works with structured visible light.

 What surface of the object gets detected by the camera?